nilcm10/md_membrane_env/practical/README.md

 ### Analysis

-In this [link](ONEDRIVELINK) a 100 ns trajectory of a system (similar) to the one you've created.
+In the same OneDrive link, a 100 ns trajectory of a system (similar) to the one you've created.
 That is a CB2 receptor embedded in a 10:1 POPC:CHL membrane, with 0.15 M NaCl.
 We're going to proceed now to the analysis of some variables concerning the membrane protein.

 #### RMSD

 We're gonna first measure the RMSD of the C-alpha atoms of our receptor along the trajectory.
 This can be done with GROMACS:

 ```
-$ gmx rms -s _.gro -f _.xtc -o rsmd.xvg
+$ gmx rms -f _.xtc -s _.tpr -o rsmd.xvg
 ```

 Select the "C-alpha" group twice (type "3", press Enter, and type "3" again).
 GROMACS will automatically align all the coordinates and calculate the RMSD for the C-alpha atoms of our protein.